samatjain/clinfo/README.md

 I do not port dlopen/dlsym/dlclose; you'll need a version of these for Windows.
 I used https://github.com/dlfcn-win32/dlfcn-win32 to create the binary below.

+## Bugs

+### Unresolved symbol for `EnumProcessModules`

+The CMake project does not build-as is on Windows.
+You'll get an error about an unresolved symbol `EnumProcessModules`, which comes from Psapi.lib.
+I've not been able to get CMake to find or link to this library, so once the project has been configured, you need to open the project in Visual Studio, go to the linker settings, and manually add Psapi.lib as a dependency library.
+Pull requests for fixing this are very much appreciated!

 ## Released binary

+See the "Release" tab on GitHub.

 Built with Visual Studio 2015.
-You'll need to download and install the [Microsoft Visual Studio 2015 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+You'll need to download and install the [Visual C++ for Visual Studio 2015 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ## Original README